ayabelarbi/ayabelarbi/README.md

 - 🔭 My latest work :decentralized application(dApp) in the Ethereum blockchain for NFT miniting .
 - 🌱 I’m currently working for a legal DAO.
-- 🌱 I am also currently at university learning IT and Philosophy.
 - 💬 Ask me anything about NFT, DAO and blockchain stuff.
 - 📫 How to reach me: Telegram - @ayabelarbi
 - 🌓 Fun facts: I spend almost 10 hours listening song daily.